Our regular opening times are Monday – Friday: 9am – 5.30pm and Saturday: 9.30am – 12pm. Please note that we are closed on Bank Holidays.

 There is also limited viewing on mornings of sale, before the sale starts.

-For our Gallery Sales, viewing is on the Wednesday before the sale (9am – 5pm) and on morning of sale before the sale starts (9am – 10am).
+For our Interiors Sales, viewing is on the Saturday before the sale (9.30 - 12pm), Wednesday before the sale (9am – 5pm) and also on morning of sale before the sale starts (9am – 10am).

 When you bid at auction you pay the hammer price (the price the lot is sold for) plus a Buyers Premium.
 Our Buyers Premium rates vary based on the hammer price, but rates are currently as follows: